01.01.2018 – The Gavur Imam Revolt, the largest and most important people’s movement in Cypriot history, took place in 1833.

-In the early 19th century, Cyprus was ruled by an Ottoman ruler, who was in collaboration with the Orthodox Church and other Christian officials, such as the “Dragomans” and the local “Kodjabashis”.
-The Church had great power in the 18th century, and some representatives of foreign countries believe the Archbishop to be the true leader of the island.
-It was not surprising that the wrath of the people was often turned against this particular ecclesiastical or political Christian elite; this could also lead to shared uprisings by Cypriot communities.
+Until the early 19th century, Cyprus was ruled by an Ottoman ruler, who was in collaboration with the Orthodox Church and other Christian officials, such as the “Dragomans” and the local “Kodjabashis”.
+The Church had great power in the 18th century, even some representatives of foreign countries used to believe the Archbishop to be the true leader of the island.
+Due to this reason, the wrath of the people against the ecclesiastical or political Christian elite led to shared uprisings by the Cypriot communities.

-In view of this situation, it is understandable to see how we arrived in 1833, the year of the three revolts: that of Nikolaos Theseus in Larnaca, the Kalogeros (monk) Ioannikios in Karpasia and Gavur Imam in Paphos.
-The primary cause was the imposition of a special tax, which was thought to be unbearable for the Cypriot rural population.
+In the light of these circumstances, it is understandable to see how we withnessed 1833, the year of the three big revolts of Cyprus.
+These were the revolts of Nikolaos Theseus in Larnaca, the Kalogeros (monk) Ioannikios in Karpasia and Gavur Imam in Paphos.
+One of the most important reasons of the revolts of that period was the imposition of new taxes, which were unbearable for the Cypriot rural population.

-The revolt in Larnaca, the first of the three revolts, was massive and probably spontaneous – at some point, however, Nikolaos Theseus was the leader.
-It began with rallies in Larnaca, which spread further to Nicosia.
-The revolt ended without many casualties since the decision to impose the tax was annulled.
+The revolt in Larnaca which was led by Nikolaos Theseus was the first of the three revolts.
+This movement was strong in Larnaca, Nicosia as well as the villages of Lakatamia and Stavrovouni.
+The revolt which many Turkish-speaking Cypriots also supported ended since the decision to impose the tax was annulled.
 Theseus, along with many of his followers, resorted to Stavrovouni, as he feared there would be retaliation.
 Having secured its safety, the group quietly dispersed without casualties.
 Theseus himself left Cyprus.

-The end of the rebellion in Karpasia wasn’t so peaceful.
-It happened much later, in July, and brought on a more straightforward challenge for the Ottoman power.
-Monk Ioannikios, started out with a boat from Larnaca and disembarked along with the Albanian soldiers in Bogazi, proceeding to the village where he was born (Saint Elias) and started turning the villagers against the Ottoman administration.
+But the end of the rebellion in Karpasia was not so peaceful.
+It happened later, in July, and brought on a more serious challenge for the Ottoman forces.
+Monk Ioannikios, started out with a boat from Larnaca and disembarked along with the Albanian soldiers in Bogazi, proceeding to the village where he was born, Agios Ilias, and started turning the villagers against the Ottoman administration.
 His headquarters were at Trikomo.
-Although he found several supporters among the rural population of the region, they scattered as soon as the Ottoman troops arrived.
-Monk Ioannikios himself and his colleagues were arrested and executed.
+Although he found several supporters among the rural population of the region, including Turkish-speaking Cypriots, all his forces were scattered as soon as the Ottoman troops arrived.
+Monk Ioannikios himself and the ones close to him were arrested and executed.

 Gavur Imam Movement

-When the tax was imposed in March 1833, there was popular dissatisfaction and Gavur Imam was able to find enough Turkish-speaking Cypriot and Greek-speaking Cypriot villagers ready to follow him (then the Archbishop Panaretos claims in his letter that it was exclusively a Turkish-speaking Cypriot insurrection).
-Declare that his purpose was to benefit all Cypriot villagers, whom he wanted to exempt from heavy taxation.
-The fact that his speech was addressed and that it found a response to all Cypriot communities shows that, at least for the people, the dividing lines were not so clear at that time.
+In March 1833, when popular dissatisfaction because of the imposed taxes started, Gavur Imam had already found enough Turkish-speaking Cypriot and Greek-speaking Cypriot villagers to join him.
+He was declaring that his purpose was to benefit all Cypriot villagers, whom he wanted to exempt from heavy taxation.
+As a result, his speech was addressed and got response from all Cypriot community.

 Some Thoughts About the Forgotten Uprising